-As a founder constituent body of the Society for the Environment (SocEnv), IAgrE is also able to offer the professional qualification of Chartered Environmentalist to suitably experienced and qualified members.
+As a founder constituent body of the Society for the Environment (SocEnv), IAgrE is also able to offer the professional qualification of Chartered Environmentalist (CEnv) and Registered Environmental Practitioner (REnvP) to suitably experienced and qualified members.
 This booklet deals only with those with engineering aspirations.
 For those with environmental aspirations a separate booklet is available from the Secretariat and for download from the IAgrE Website.

-There is no reason why suitably experienced and qualified members should not aspire to becoming a Chartered Environmentalist as well as a registered engineer.
+There is no reason why suitably experienced and qualified members should not aspire to becoming a Registered Environmental Practitioner or Chartered Environmentalist's as well as a registered engineer.